What exactly is a chicken tractor?

-If you suffer from back, neck or other mobility problems, you will need to think long and hard about what you want.
+If you suffer from back, neck, or other mobility problems, you will need to think long and hard about what you want.

 Ease of Moving

 How easy is it going to be moving your tractor?
-Almost all tractor plans I have seen have wheels to help with the moving of the structure, or can be hitched up to a small tractor or a utility vehicle.
+Almost all tractor plans I have seen have wheels to help with the moving of the structure or can be hitched up to a small tractor or a utility vehicle.

 Ease of cleaning

-At the bottom of this article you will find a variety of chicken tractor plans which you can build.
+At the bottom of this article, you will find a variety of chicken tractor plans which you can build.

 Many of the tractors I have seen can be discounted from a security point of view.
 So many people use chicken wire instead of hardware cloth.

-However, that doesn’t mean the design of the tractor is intrinsically bad, you can always upgrade security if you find a design you really like.
+However, that doesn’t mean the design of the tractor is intrinsically bad.
+You can always upgrade security if you find a design you really like.

-It can be very easy to build a basic structure from scratch and something that makes it even more fun and cost effective is using recycled items.
+It can be effortless to build a basic structure from scratch, and something that makes it even more fun and cost-effective is using recycled items.

 You will notice that many of the tractors shown below have used recycled items in quite inventive ways!

-Also remember if you live in an area where the summers can be brutally hot, make sure they have enough shade available in the coop along with ventilation.
+Also, remember if you live in an area where the summers can be brutally hot, make sure they have enough shade available in the coop along with ventilation.

 Making a Chicken Tractor Secure

 Lightweight is most certainly the best thing for those that have to move the thing, but they can easily be flipped over in a wind storm or other inclement weather, scattering your flock all over the place.

-If you are adamant about having a lightweight tractor, you will need to have some sort of system to anchor it into place should the need arise, especially if you live in higher elevations where the wind can be troublesome.
+If you are adamant about having a lightweight tractor, you will need to have some system to anchor it into place should the need arise, especially if you live in higher elevations where the wind can be troublesome.

-Large predators too will have no trouble in dismantling a tractor made from PVC pipe and chicken wire.
+Large predators, too, will have no trouble in dismantling a tractor made from PVC pipe and chicken wire.

-At the minimum any lock should be able to keep out a 3 year old child.
+At the minimum, any lock should be able to keep out a 3-year-old child.
 If it fails this test, a raccoon will figure it out too.

-Any windows need to be covered with wire mesh or hardware cloth not chicken wire.
+Any windows need to be covered with wire mesh or hardware cloth, not chicken wire.
 Chicken wire is designed to keep chickens in – it will not keep predators out.